swiftlang/swift-evolution/proposals/0140-bridge-optional-to-nsnull.md

 `Optional` to an Objective-C API that expects a nonnull `id`.
-This is not a new issue in Swift--it is possible to use an Optional anywhere there's unconstrained polymorphism, for example, in string interpolations, or as the element type of a collection, such as an `Array<T?>`.
+This is not a new issue in Swift--it is possible to use an Optional anywhere there's unconstrained polymorphism, for example, in string interpolations, or as the element type of a collection, such as an `Array<T?>`, but bridging `id` as `Any` makes this problem much more prevalent.
+Since Cocoa APIs traffic heavily in Optionals, it's very easy to accidentally take an Optional result from one API and pass it as `Any` to another API without unwrapping it first.
+We can introduce a warning when an `Optional` is implicitly converted to `Any`.

-Since `Optional` does not currently have any special bridging behavior, it will currently be bridged to Objective-C as an opaque object, which will be unusable by most Objective-C API.
+However, since this is dynamic behavior, it is impossible to prevent `Optional`s ending up in `Any`s in all cases, nor would it be desirable to completely prevent it, since it is sometimes useful to keep an `Optional` inside an `Any`.
+Containers and other generic types with `Optional` members are also useful.
+Because `Optional` does not currently have any special bridging behavior, it will currently be bridged to Objective-C as an opaque object, which will be unusable by most Objective-C API.
 In Objective-C, Cocoa provides `NSNull` as a standard, non-`nil` singleton to represent missing values inside collections, since `NSArray`, `NSDictionary`, and `NSSet` are unable to hold `nil` elements.
 If we bridge `Optional`s so that, when they contain `some` value, we bridge the wrapped value, or use `NSNull` to represent `none`, then we get several advantages over the current behavior:

 - Passing a wrapped `Optional` value into Objective-C will work more consistently with how `Optional`s inside `Any`s work in Swift.
 Swift